Paulatsya/DSCpyBootCamp/README.md

 ## Contact

-For questions or assistance, feel free to reach out to any of us.
+If you have any questions or need help, please feel free to reach out to any of us.

 Happy Coding!